VI.Q. Students with Disabilities

 - If a student/prospective student with a disability disagrees with a decision regarding an accommodation request, a complaint can be filed.
 A complaint is defined as a written statement that contains the complainant’s name, address, and describes FVTC’s alleged discriminatory action in sufficient detail to inform FVTC of the nature and date(s) of the alleged violation.
 The complaint must be signed.

-- An investigation conducted by FVTC Affirmative Action Officer, as may be appropriate, shall follow the filing of a complaint.
+- An investigation conducted by the ADA/504 Coordinator for Students or FVTC Affirmative Action Officer, as may be appropriate, shall follow the filing of a complaint.
 The ADA Committee will be notified and assist in the investigation.
 All interested parties and their representatives, if any, will be afforded the opportunity to submit evidence relevant to the complaint.

 - Pending the outcome of the complaint, disability-related accommodations already established by the College shall continue.